MichaelRizkalla/Cpp_Constexpr_TypeErasure/README.md

  This repo records my trials to achieve type erasure in constexpr context.

 ### constexpr_any.h
- This header gives access to `mr::any` class which can be used in `constexpr` context using clang-11 (given it's destroyed before exiting `constexpr`).
-It does not compile on latest MSVC or g++-11.
+ This header gives access to `mr::any` class which can be used in `constexpr` context using clang-11 (given it's destroyed before exiting `constexpr`) but does not compile on latest MSVC or g++-11.

- A bug report for MSVC was filed [here](https://developercommunity.visualstudio.com/t/constexpr-polymorphism-does-not-work-when-accessin/1634413?) for them to investigate.
+ A bug report for MSVC was filed [here](https://developercommunity.visualstudio.com/t/constexpr-polymorphism-does-not-work-when-accessin/1634413?) to be investigate.

  `mr::any` internally uses a union as follows:
  ```C++